Testimony in the trial of Patrick Eugene Prendergast: Testimony of Corporation Counsel Adolph Kraus (recalled witness), Judge Horton and jail employees Robert Wallace and Benjamin Price

 On December 21, Corporation Counsel Kraus (who had testified for the defense) was recalled by the prosecution for further testimony.
 He testified about his encounter with Prendergast when Prendergast had visited his office.
 He testified that when Prendergast had conducted himself in a quiet and civil manner, and that Kraus at the time believed that the best course of action to take was merely to humor Prendergast's assertions.
-He testified that he had also beared witness Prendergast's conduct during the inquest that followed the assassination, and believed that Prendergast had in that venue exhibited the behavior of a coward and a man afflicted by guilt.
+He testified that he had also witnessed Prendergast's conduct during the inquest that followed the assassination, and believed that Prendergast had in that venue exhibited the behavior of a coward and a man afflicted by guilt.

 Judge Horton, before whom Prendergast had been arraigned.
 His testimony came despite the fact that his encounter with Prendergast during the arraignment had been only approximately a mere ten minutes in duration.
 He testified that during the arraignment Prendergast's face was pale, his body was shaking, his voice was extremely quiet, and that he was the most scared-looking man that he had ever seen.
 He asserted that while Prendergast emotionally distressed during his arraignment, he entirely believed him to be a sane man.

 Jail Guard Robert Wallace gave testimony that Prendergast had initially spoken openly about the murder and had told others that the act of killing Harrison was justified and that he believed that he would be protected by public sentiment in support of that act, but that after Prendergast had consulted with legal counsel he avoided discussing the topic.
 He also testified that Prendergast had clung to Wallace for protection when he encountered other prisoners who shouted "hang him", and that Prendergast would complain that he found the guarding provided at the prison to be insufficient.
 He also testified that when Harrison's funeral procession passed the Cook County Jail, Prendergast had complained about it was poor organization for it to pass by the jail where he was being detained.

 Deputy jailer Benjamin Price (who had earlier been called as a witness by the prosecution) testified that he regularly spoke with Prendergast at the jail, and that he had found him to always present as completely rational.
 Price also testified that Prendergast had expressed the belief that executing him would be murder, because it was of public benefit to shoot Harrison due to the fact that Harrison was refusing to make him corporation counsel.